-One function tool not mentioned here are DataPilots (also known as pivot tables), but they are a topic that is sufficiently interesting and complex to require a chapter to themselves.
+One function tool not mentioned here are DataPilots (also known as pivot tables), but they are a topic that is sufficiently complex that it requires a separate chapter.
 (See Chapter 8.)

 Consolidating data

 Data > Consolidate provides a way to combine data from two or more ranges of cells into a new range while running one of several functions (such as Sum or Average) on the data.
 During consolidation, the contents of cells from several sheets can be combined into one place.